-The three biggest factors in orbit lifetime estimation are (1) the selection of an appropriate atmosphere model to incorporate into the orbit acceleration formulation; (2) the selection of appropriate atmosphere model inputs; and (3) determination of the space object's ballistic coefficient.
+The three biggest factors in orbit lifetime estimation are (1) the selection of an appropriate atmosphere model to incorporate into the orbit acceleration formulation; (2) the selection of appropriate atmosphere model inputs; and (3) determination of a space object's ballistic coefficient.
 We will now spend some time discussing each of these three aspects.

-5.1 Atmospheric Drag Models
+5.2 Atmospheric Drag Models

 There are a wide variety of atmosphere models available to the orbit analyst.
-The background, technical basis, utility and functionality of these atmosphere models are described in detail in references 6 - 9.
+The background, technical basis, utility and functionality of these atmosphere models are described in detail in references 7 - 16.
 This standard will not presume to dictate which atmosphere model the analyst shall use.
 However, it is worth noting that in general, the heritage, expertise and especially the observational data that went into creating each atmosphere model play a key role in that model's ability to predict atmospheric density, which is in turn a key factor in estimating orbit lifetime.
+Many of the early atmosphere models were low fidelity and were created on the basis of only one, or perhaps even just a part of one, solar cycle's worth of data.